 A sense of fascination and adventure told me that the letters and the signs standing still on the page could gain actual movement of their own.
 The words and the letters could at last be free, creating their own space.

-E. M. de Melo e Castro, in Prehistoric Digital Poetry: An Archaeology of Forms (2007), Chris Funkhouser.
+E. M. de Melo e Castro, in Media Poetry: An International Anthology (2007), Eduardo Kac.

 This strand is comprised of works that suggest “graphic and kinetic possibilities”.
 Here, letters and numbers are defamiliarized and display a “verbicovisual energy”.
 The manipulation of their graphical properties often results in a “remediatization of concrete poetry”.
 Letters and numbers become “enigmatic shapes”, or sounds vocalized by a robotic voice whose “traces” you need to follow.
 These works shapeshift between the ideogrammatic and the alphanumeric, presenting words and numbers as encrypted, and persistently exploring the transition from absence to emergence of meaning.

 – The Silent Numbers (2013), Matthew Kirkpatrick – Matthew Kirkpatrick’s The Silent Numbers is a collage of audio and text.
 Much of the audio consists of different voices speaking numbers and letters, and interruptions of static and noise that create a cacophony even as numbers as phrases appear on the screen: texts pulled from messages … Continue reading The Silent Numbers